1. Participants must be local 4-H or FFA members residing in Box Elder County and must abide by the general rules.

-11. Exhibitors who voluntarily withdraw or have their animal pulled from the sale will not be eligible to receive boosts through the Junior Livestock Sale nor will the BEJL auction allow boosts or have responsibility for animal or exhibitor.
+10. Exhibitors who voluntarily withdraw or have their animal pulled from the sale will not be eligible to receive boosts through the Junior Livestock Sale nor will the BEJL auction allow boosts or have responsibility for animal or exhibitor.

-15. All sales are final.
+13. All sales are final.
 If you wish to keep an animal to butcher or take home, you will pay the full price.
 No private treaties will be accepted and there will be no lot card changes without prior consent of the current buyer and livestock director.

-16. Livestock Residency Rule: In order to quality to show market livestock in the Box Elder Junior Livestock Show, 4-H and FFA exhibitors must currently reside in Box Elder County and must be currently enrolled in a Box Elder County school or a school pre-approved by the livestock committee.
+14. Livestock Residency Rule: In order to qualify to show market livestock in the Box Elder Junior Livestock Show, 4-H and FFA exhibitors must currently reside in Box Elder County and must be currently enrolled in a Box Elder County school or a school pre-approved by the livestock committee.
 The school the exhibitor is attending must be indicated on the project agreement signed at the tagging of the project.
 Failure to comply with this ruling will result in the market livestock exhibitor being disqualified from the show and losing all auction proceeds.
 Exhibitor eligibility will be determined by the livestock committee.

-Thanks to those individuals who donate lambs for the auction luncheon and to the Pork Producers, Cattlemen’s Association, Maddox, Kents and Coca Cola for donating to the auction luncheon.
-Thanks to the all the volunteers who help prepare and serve, making is possible for everyone to enjoy a wonderful lunch at the junior livestock sale.
+Thanks to those individuals who donate lambs for the auction luncheon and to the Pork Producers, Cattlemen’s Association, Maddox, Kent’s Market, Prarie Schoon and Coca Cola for donating to the auction luncheon.